cloudacademypilot/mlops-with-azure-machine-learning/steps/1_using-an-azure-machine-learning-job-for-automation/documentation.md

 - Create a Notebook that trains a model
 - Convert the Notebook to Python scripts
 - Define Azure Machine Learning Job
-- Trigger Azure Machine Learning job
+- Trigger Azure Machine Learning Job

 ## Exercise 1: Create a Notebook that trains a Machine Learning model to predict quality of wine.